 An extermination order – issued by General Lothar von Trotha on 2 October 1904 – enjoined the Kaiser’s troops to kill indiscriminately, thus condemning men, women and children.
-The Nama in turn take up arms against the Germans and suffer the same fate as the Herero.
+The Nama take up arms against the Germans and suffer the same fate as the Herero.

 Free entry

-To follow the exhibition on social networks:
+To follow the exhibition on social media:

-For individuals: on Thursdays, January 5, February 2 and March 9 from 7:30 PM to 9 PM.
+For individuals: on Thursdays, 5 January, 2 February and 9 March from 7:30 pm to 9 pm.

 Free without prior reservation

-For groups: On request, reservation : Tel. : 01 53 01 17 26 or
+For groups: On request, reservation: Tel.: 01 53 01 17 26 or

 The first genocide of the 20th century, Herero and Nama in the German South-West Africa, 1904-1908.